Poverty & Safety Net

 The US Preventive Services Task Force is your friend

-Health is exciting right now.
-It is a popular topic across the country.
-On the other hand, public health task forces might not sound very exciting, but pull back the curtain and what you will see is an independent, hard-working group of doctors who are striving to make the very best health recommendations for Americans.
+Health is an exciting topic across the country right now.
+Still, public health task forces might not sound exciting, but behind the curtain is an independent, hard-working group of doctors who are striving to make the very best health recommendations for Americans.

 What is the USPSTF?